zarein-mahshid/ToDoListApp/README.md

 ## How to Run

 1. Clone or download the repository.
-2. Create a SQL Server database for the project.
+2. Create a SQL Server database named ToDoListDB.
 3. Create the required Tasks table.
 4. Update the SQL Server connection string in Program.cs.
 5. Open the project in Visual Studio or VS Code.